davidk/part-fillers/README.md

 Bottom of the barrel stuff is avoided where possible, but use discretion when ordering.
 Most of the parts listed here have been tested.

-Feel free to contribute your own parts as well and to use this as a playground for trying out laid back pull requests.
+Feel free to contribute your own parts as well!

+**Tip** Distributors like Digikey/Mouser will accept each other's part numbers.
+This means you can enter a Mouser part number on the Digikey site and get the matching part back (if its stocked).

+# Distributors

 ## [Digikey](digikey.md)